THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 Day Trips From Belgrade

 Belgrade is located almost in the center of the Balkans, making it the perfect base from which to do day trips in Serbia or to any of the neighbouring Balkan countries.
+Novi Sad is only an hour away so can easily be done as a day trip.
 The multitude of things to do in Belgrade will keep you very busy, but make sure your stay is long enough to allow you to explore the other fascinating places in Serbia and perhaps a few quick visits to Montenegro, Albania and Croatia.

 We stayed at Camping Centre Belgrade.
 If you need any repairs done to your campervan, this is the place to come!!
 Only 3km – a short bus ride – into the heart of Belgrade – and right opposite a huge modern shopping centre, this camperstop is excellent.
 Only electric and water – no bathroom facilities.
 10Euro per night and behind big gates so secure.
 Ask for Zoran if you need repairs done.